Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Experimental Results and Discussions

 This section presents the experimental results of the proposed method and techniques.
-We first introduce the Lane Departure Warning (LDW) task, then show an accuracy benchmark, and present an ablation study on the heuristics and a robustness comparison in the end.
+We first introduce the Lane Departure Warning (LDW) application, then show an accuracy benchmark, and finally present an ablation study on the heuristics and a robustness comparison.